To: Any and All High School Teachers Interested in Enhancing Global Education

 ALL POSITION PAPERS MUST BE SUBMITTED DIRECTLY TO THE LINK ON THE MUN HOME PAGE.

-- One draft resolution representing their nation-state’s key focus of interest in each of the six bodies (, and the SECURITY COUNCIL) in which they are represented.
+- One draft resolution representing their nation-state’s key focus of interest in each of the committee bodies (and the SECURITY COUNCIL) in which they are represented.
 When the agendas for each of the bodies are being prepared, these draft resolutions will be incorporated.
-Due date for resolutions is February 7, 2017.
-ALL RESOLUTIONS MUST BE SUBMITTED DIRECTLY TO THE LINK ON THE MUN HOME PAGE.
+Due date for resolutions is February 7, 2020.
 Delegations that do not submit their resolutions in advance will not be able to get them onto the agendas.

 - Many resolutions are presented and voted on during the closing General